 Support for kids and families

-At Stride, we offer children’s mental health services and support for kids and parents in Sydney, Brisbane and Ipswich.
+At Stride, we offer children’s mental health services and support for kids and parents in Sydney and Brisbane.
 Our Stride centre in Brisbane provides services for kids ages 0 to 11 with mild to moderate needs.

 Are you a mum with mental health needs and have children not yet in school?
 Stride Kids Playgroup in Sydney offers support for your kids and yourself, including counselling for domestic violence and substance abuse.